0xcyberninja-git/OPEN-BOOK-LLM/README.md

 # OPEN-BOOK-LLM
 📖 OPENBOOK: Offline AI-powered document Q&amp;A tool.
 Upload PDFs/textbooks, ask questions, get precise answers with page references.
 No internet needed—100% private.
 Supports 3000+ page books via Mistral-7B &amp; FAISS.
 Perfect for students/researchers.

+(Note) This is a Prototype Version - Complete Project will be upload soon in README2.md file.
+Where i will Upload the Google Drive Link.
+Here I just Uploaded a Prototype Project - YOU CAN USE THEM TO MAKE AN ADDITIONAL UPDATES.

 # 📖 OPENBOOK - Offline Document Q&A with AI